Introduction

 • Producers must also ensure that their Primary Platform’s exclusive rights are maintained (these may be anywhere from 2 weeks of exclusive use through to 1 year, depending on the contract).

-Many media organisations have been asking if they are an "essential service" and therefore able to continue to work through Level 4.
-The Minister of Broadcasting, Communications and Digital Media and the Ministry for Culture and Heritage have put out the below guidance.
+Many media organisations asked if they were an "essential service" and therefore able to continue to work through Level 4.
+The Minister of Broadcasting, Communications and Digital Media and the Ministry for Culture and Heritage issued the below guidance.

 For information on the government's response to Covid-19 .
 There is a huge amount of information here.